arwiemendoza/blog/README.md

 ## Features

 -   User is able to create, view, edit, and delete an article
--   User can put a comment to an article
+-   User can put/delete a comment to an article
 -   Comments are filtered according to the article